kfahn22/AI-sunset/README.md

 You can choose an image to download or export a mp4 file with the images in the RunwayML app.
 This will cost money.
 When you sign up for an account, you get $10.00 in free credits.
 You will need to purchase additional credits once the $10.00 is spent.
 You can find out the estimated cost before you run the program.

-# There are many models to choose from.
+# There are now many models to choose from.
 You can find more information about the available models in Browse models.

 [RunwayML ML Lab page] https://app.runwayml.com/all-models